Toronto Transit Commission bus system

 Bus routes extend throughout the city and are integrated with the subway system and the streetcar system, with free transfers among the three systems.
 Many subway stations are equipped with bus terminals, and a few with streetcar terminals, located within a fare paid area.

-As of 2021, the bus system has about 2,100 buses.
+As of 2025, the conventional bus system has about 2,100 buses in two bus lengths: 12 m regular buses, and 18.3 m articulated buses.
+Additionally, there are 285 8 m minibuses serving community bus routes and the Wheel-Trans paratransit system.
 Bus propulsion includes diesel, diesel-electric hybrid, battery-electric and gasoline.
-Four bus lengths are used: regular buses 12 m long, articulated buses 18 m long and minibuses either 8 m or 6 m long.
 All buses are fully accessible with low floors and, except for minibuses, all are equipped with bicycle racks.

 History

 19th and 20th centuries

 Bus service in Toronto began in 1849, when the first public transport system in Toronto, the Williams Omnibus Bus Line, was launched.
 The service began with a fleet of six horse-drawn stagecoaches.
 After ten years, the use of streetcars were introduced in the city as the Toronto Street Railway (TSR) was established in 1861.
 After a year of competition between the two companies, the TSR had surpassed Williams Omnibus Line in ridership.

 Until 1921, several private and publicly owned transport systems were established and ended up being merged into one another or abandoned.
 Electric streetcars were widely used in Toronto and surrounding settlements during the new century.
 After the establishment of the Toronto Transportation Commission (TTC) (predecessor of the Toronto Transit Commission (also having the acronym of TTC) until 1954), streetcar routes were taken over from predecessors in 1921.
 It ran bus routes by using motor buses for the first time in the city.
 The TTC also experimented the use of trolley buses from 1922 to 1925, operating a line on Merton Avenue [sic] and Mount Pleasant Road.
 Gray Coach, an intercity bus line by the TTC, began operation in 1927.
 As the coach service increased in ridership, the TTC built the Toronto Coach Terminal.
 By 1933, the TTC introduced the local bus and streetcar stop design, a white pole with a red band on the top and bottom.
 Between 1930 and 1948, the city replaced various TTC-operated radial railway routes extending to surrounding municipalities with bus routes.

 On 1 January 1954, the TTC became the sole public transit operator in the newly formed Metropolitan Toronto.
 Thus, the TTC took over some private bus operations that existed within the Metro area.
 These included: